-Poker-faced mockumentary “Janeane From Des Moines” centers on an evangelical Christian and avid conservative who might easily pass as a real person -- and indeed does, in the company of various GOP presidential hopefuls during last year’s Iowa Republican caucuses.
+Poker-faced mockumentary “Janeane From Des Moines” centers on an evangelical Christian and avid conservative who might easily pass as a real person — and indeed does, in the company of various GOP presidential hopefuls during last year’s Iowa Republican caucuses.
 Grace Lee’s film can be billed (or dismissed) as a stunt, but it admirably refuses to go the predictable route of “punking” the candidates for easy satire or cheap laughs.
 Instead, it provocatively features a fictive, downwardly mobile citizen trying to get hard answers from real-life candidates regarding what they’ll do in office to help needy supporters like herself.

 The pic, which opens in October in New York, obviously needs to get out fast to remain relevant, with its best chances resting on a multiplatform release that trumpets its newsworthiness on what continue to be some of the key campaign issues.

 Janeane (played by Jane Edith Wilson, in reality an actress and religious liberal who’s run church programs offering direct assistance to the poor) is a 47-year-old wife and mother living in her “dream home.”
 But lately the dream has palled — she’s losing work hours as a home health caregiver; trucker husband Fred (Michael Oosterom) fears for his job; and for the first time, they’re behind on mortgage payments.
 Another problem, though one she’s so far oblivious to, is that her incessant religious/political proselytizing has begun alienating everyone around her.